bookofproofs/bookofproofs.github.io/_sources/history/19th-century/cunningham-leslie.md

 title: Cunningham (2), Leslie
 born: 1895
 died: 1946
-keywords: Cunningham, Edinburgh University, RAF, air warfare, prime numbers, modular forms, Cunningham polynomial
+keywords: leslie cunningham,cunningham
-description: Leslie Cunningham graduated from Edinburgh University and worked for the RAF, but his research contributions are in math, mainly prime numbers, modular forms and the development of a Cunningham Chain and polynomial.
+description: Leslie Cunningham graduated from Edinburgh University though the First World War interrupted his studies.
+He worked for the RAF as an education officer but returned to Edinburgh to complete his doctorate.
+He worked on various problems of air warfare.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---